10 things to do in Chinatown NYC

 Shop windows in Chinatown| ©Hellotickets

-One of the things to do in Chinatown that I like the most is to browse its bazaars and markets.
+One of my favorite things to do in Chinatown is to browse the bazaars and markets.
 They sell all kinds of products at very cheap prices.
 For example, if you walk around the Canal and Mott Street area you will feel as if you were in a real bazaar in China.

 Canal Street